CARC and RARC Values in PCC

 If you are posting a payment by hand, you can enter 45 when you Post Insurance Payments manually, along with a CARC amount and group, if provided.

-You can review the CARC information in most places where payment history appears, such as the Correct Mistakes (oops tool, the Account History (tater) report, and on personal bills.
+You can review the CARC information in most places where payment history appears, such as the Billing History, various Account History tools, and personal statements.

 Common CARCs